sahiliamsso/docs/source/admin-guide/user-authentications.md

 ## Customizing the Login Page

-Learn how to customize the look and feel of Gluu Server pages in the [Design Customizations](todo) section of the Operations Guide.
+Learn how to customize the look and feel of Gluu Server pages in the Design Customizations(add-link) section of the Operations Guide.